Train loads of coal can be transferred from rail at the following rail-to-water transfer terminals on the PAL:

-The Jefferson Riverport International is a bulk commodity transfer terminal which is served by three rail carriers, including the Paducah & Louisville Railway (PAL).
+The Jefferson Riverport International is a bulk commodity transfer terminal which is served by three rail carriers, including, Paducah & Louisville Railway, Inc. (PAL).
 The port facilities include a major bulk commodity transfer terminal with barge fleeting area, ground storage with coal blending, and reclaiming facilities.
 It is located on the Ohio River near Louisville, KY.

-The Jefferson Riverport International also is a Foreign Trade Zone #29, with Customs clearance in Louisville, KY which affords customers to develop additional U.S. and overseas markets.
+The Jefferson Riverport International also is a Foreign Trade Zone #29, with Customs clearance in Louisville, KY which allows customers to develop additional U.S. and overseas markets.

 Calvert City Terminal

 ,Calvert City Terminal (CCT) is SCH’s largest terminal.
 Located in Calvert City, KY on the Tennessee River, Mile Marker 14, CCT has a 15 million ton capacity annually to receive, blend, store and transload western coals, and Illinois Basin coals through its two 150 car loops and 100 jumbo barge capacity.
 This affords coal-producers and utilities efficient and flexible ways to handle their transportation.